ghga-de/DRS3/README.md

 [GA4GH Crypt4GH](https://www.ga4gh.org/news/crypt4gh-a-secure-method-for-sharing-human-genetic-data/)
 from S3-compatible object storages.

 Thereby, only the `GET /objects/{object_id}` is implemented.
-It always return an access_method for accessing the object via S3.
+It always returns an access_method for the object via S3.
 This makes the second endpoint `GET /objects/{object_id}/access/{access_id}` that is contained in the DRS spec unnecessary.
 For more details see the OpenAPI spec described below.